PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 16:39:25
+Last updated: 2024-04-07 16:40:00
-Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister
+Random Quote: The only way that entire car is worth 500 bucks, is if there's a $300 hook-r sitting in it. - Saul Goodman